Speeding Car Accidents

 - Geographic location

-Researchers also found speeding was strongly correlated with reckless driving (dangerous driving violations such as drunk driving, tailgating and racing) and road rage (hostility and anger toward other drivers).
+Researchers also found speeding accidents were strongly correlated with reckless driving (dangerous driving violations such as drunk driving, tailgating and racing) and road rage (hostility and anger toward other drivers).

 Among the reasons drivers have given for why they speed: